-Nova Scotia's labour statistics reflect the demographic shift attributed to the aging baby boomer population.
-In the last decade, the number of people in Nova Scotia’s workforce has declined for all major age groups except for older workers (those aged 55 years and over).
-The share of older workers in the workforce has increased and has now surpassed the proportion of youth (15 to 24 years).
+Nova Scotia's labour statistics continue to reflect the demographic shift attributed to the aging baby boomer population.
+In the last decade, the number of people in Nova Scotia’s workforce has, on average, been stable as a result of an increase in the proportion of older workers (those age 55 years and older) in the workforce.
+In contrast there has been declines for both the youth and adult workforce populations.
+The share of older workers in the workforce has been greater than the proportion of youth (15 to 24 years) since 2009.

-Older workers (55 years and over) currently account for 21% of the total workforce, the highest proportion for this group on record (data available from 1976 to 2014).
-Youth (15 to 24 years) account for 15%, the lowest share for this age group on record.
-The prime working-age group (25 to 54 years) accounts for 64% of the total workforce.
-The share of the prime working-age group has steadily declined since it peaked at 75% in 1998.
-The graph below shows that the number of older adults (ages 55 years and over) in the labour force has increased by 69% since 2004 while it has decreased by 8% for those below 55 years of age.
+The prime working-age group (25 to 54 years) accounts for 62% of the total workforce.
+The share of the prime working-age group has steadily declined since it peaked at 75% in 1997.
+The graph below shows that the number of older adults (ages 55 years and over) in the labour force has increased by 43% since 2008 while it has decreased by 7% for those below 55 years of age.

 The labour force participation rate gives an indication of the willingness of those of working age to participate in the labour market.
 In addition to economic conditions, some factors that can affect participation rates include: the age distribution of the population; the industrial make-up of the province; and the percentage of the population engaged in educational activities.

 Higher rates of educational enrollment are contributing to the lower participation rates for youth (ages 15 to 24 years).
 Additionally, retirees are considered non-participants, which would contribute to the lower participation rates of the higher age groups.